-(1) Operating income, net of certain items and adjusted diluted earnings per share are not U.S. generally accepted accounting principles ("GAAP") measures.
-Refer to "Paychex, Inc. Non-GAAP Financial Measures" in Appendix A of this proxy statement for a discussion of these non-GAAP measures.
+- (1) Reflects dividends and repurchases of outstanding shares of our common stock. - (2) Operating income, net of certain items and adjusted diluted earnings per share are not United States ("U.S.") generally accepted accounting principles ("GAAP") measures.
+Refer to "Paychex, Inc. Non-GAAP Financial Measures" in Appendix A of this proxy statement for a discussion of these non-GAAP measures and a reconciliation to the most comparable GAAP measure of operating income and diluted earnings per share.